Bacillary white diarrhea, also referred to as pullorum disease, is an acute highly fatal disease of young chicks due to Salmonella enterica

 , and during times of stress may shed the bacteria in their feces.
 If the chickens are used for breeding or egg laying purposes, they will pass S. pullorum

-vertically through their eggs, and to their offspring or to people that may consume the eggs.
+vertically through their eggs, and to their offspring.

 In the United States, many commercial chicken breeders participate in the National Poultry Improvement Plan (NPIP)